jasonmit/grunt-hipchat-v2-notifier/README.md

     // You probably want to set your Hipchat options globally...

     options: {
-      authToken: "", // Create an authToken at https://hipchat.com/admin/api
+      token: "", // Create an token for the room @ https://hipchat.com/
       roomId: "" // Numeric Hipchat roomId or room name },